In depth

 Preparation

 Onion, meat/fish, and vegetables go into a pot in layers.
 A cup of water is added; the pot is sealed tight.
-Slow-cooks 1.5–2 hours.
-The dish cooks in its own juices and steam — no stirring, no lid-opening.
+Slow-cooks 1.5-2 hours.
+The dish cooks in its own juices and steam, with no stirring and no lid-opening.

 Varieties